svn2github/sqljet/branches/1.0.x/README.txt

 it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.

-Commercial dual licensing scheme is available at the same time.

 For information on how to redistribute this software under the terms of a license other than GNU General Public License contact TMate Software at support@sqljet.com